 - Design the buttons for all Worksheet functions

-In the example, I’ll show you how to easily build an interactive setting menu to manage your Worksheets.
+I’ll show you how to quickly build an interactive setting menu to manage your Worksheets in the example.
 OK, let us start the work!
-Based on the design rules, I’ll use three sheets: ‘Dashboard’, ‘Data’ and ‘Calculations’.
+I’ll use three sheets based on the design rules: ‘Dashboard,’ ‘Data,’ and ‘Calculations.’

 Step 2: Pick the icons for the interactive settings menu